Monitorr/logarr/README.md

 1) Clone repository to your webserver.
 2) Edit index.php -> insert PATH to your LOG files where indicated in index.php.
-3) Edit permissioms for LOG files
+3) Edit permissions for LOG files.
-4) navigate to your webserver\index.php
+4) Navigate to your webserver\index.php
-5) Chill
+5) Chill.